This section outlines:

 5.1 Anonymity of a person who reports abuse

-The Adult Protection and Decision Making Act contains provisions relevant to confidentiality.
-It requires that the identity of a person who reports abuse or neglect to be kept confidential.
+The Adult Protection Act contains a provision relevant to confidentiality.
+The identity of a person who reports abuse or neglect must be kept confidential.

-- (3) A person must not disclose or be compelled to disclose the identity of a person who makes a report under subsection (1).
+- (3) No person shall disclose or be compelled to disclose the identity of a person who makes a report under subsection (1) or (2).

 5.2 Confidentiality of personal and health information